Married to the Military: Sacrifices of the Military Spouse

 Online education and increased use of technology have provided more opportunities for military spouses to pursue their educational goals.
 Education can be obtained without delay while improving career opportunities no matter the location.
 Not only does it promote personal growth of the military spouse, it also improves the lives of the entire military family.
 Thinking back, while the journey was not always easy, I am so appreciative that online learning was available.
 I was able to achieve my career goals as a nurse and educator.
 Because of the impact of my educational journey, I now have the privilege of working for SNHU and its nursing programs.
 It allows me to use my nursing and educational skills while providing the flexibility that is best for my family.
 I have found the perfect fit as I am now able to help transform the lives of nurses as they pursue their educational goals.

-More information about SNHU’s nursing programs can be found here.
+More information about SNHU’s nursing programs can be found on our nursing programs page.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.